varioustoxins/nmrpack/index.md

 # Help Wanted!

-If you would like to help improvde nmrpack contact the author (all help welcome) or make clone the repo and make a pull request!
+If you would like to help improve nmrpack contact the author (all help welcome) or make a clone of the repo, imporve it and make a pull request!